 Yes, they can!
 Strength training with supplementation of soy Protein Isolate has shown to increase solid body weight.
 Studies have shown that athletic performance is not impaired by following a meat-free diet, and people strength training and consuming only soy protein isolate as a protein source were able to gain lean muscle mass.

 If it is not you’re intention to bulk up from strength training you won’t.
 Putting on muscle is a long hard slow process.
 Your strength-training regime coupled with quality food will determine how much you will bulk up.
 To bulk up you also require more food.
 Women don’t produce enough testosterone to allow for muscular growth as large as men.

-Of course you can eat whatever you want, if you don't care how you want to look.
+Of course, you can eat whatever you want, if you don’t care how you want to look.
 Working out does not give you an open license to consume as many calories as you want.
-Although you will burn more calories if you workout than someone who doesn't, you still need to balance your energy intake with you energy expenditure.
+Although you will burn more calories if you workout than someone who doesn’t, you still need to balance your energy intake with your energy expenditure.

 If you take a week off you will lose most of your gains.

 Taking one or two weeks off occasionally will not harm your training.
-By taking this time off every eight to ten weeks in between strength training cycles it has the habit of refreshing you and to heal those small niggling injuries.
-By having longer layoffs you do not actually lose muscle fibres, just volume through not training, any size loss will be quickly re-gained.
+By taking this time off every eight to ten weeks in between strength training cycles it has the habit of refreshing you and healing those small niggling injuries.
+By having longer layoffs you do not actually lose muscle fibers, just volume through not training, any size loss will be quickly re-gained.